CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/3D Cutting/Uploading/_index.md

 Image

-When you are satisfied hit the "confirm" button.
+When you are satisfied hit the "Position And Import" button.

 Image